historical jewel with Naqsh-e Jahan Square, Shah Mosque and biryani

-Esfahan province is nearly 500 kilometers south of capital Tehran with Isfahan as its capital city.
+Isfahan province is nearly 500 kilometers south of capital Tehran with Isfahan as its capital city.
+Isfahan was the kingdom's capital during the ruling of Shah Abbas.
 With a population of something above 2 million people, Isfahan is considered the third most populated city after Tehran and Mashhad.

 The sweetness of the Isfahani dialect melted my heart and the sound of chisel on the copper trays to make patterns put tears in my heart regretting why I never discovered Isfahan the way I was discovering it then.
 I found myself walking in the Bazaar of Naqsh-e Jahan Square up and down crying out of excitement with any tapestry and patterned silver tray I saw in the window shops.
 Gazing at the famous Shah Mosque I could not help but wonder: how is it possible to have this much beauty and art all in the same place and at the same time.
 To me, Isfahan is a package of all the beauty, art, architecture, history, lovely people and of course food.